-At this point in his thinking Bohr had dealt only with structure and stability of the atom, and had not connected up with atomic spectroscopy or radiation phenomena He returned from Manchester to Copenhagen in July 1912, married Margrethe Norlund in August 1912, and set about writing up the ideas conceived in Manchester It was only in early 1913 that his mind suddenly turned to problems of atomic radiation Atomic spectroscopy was a well-developed field with a lot of data on the characteristic spectral lines and frequencies associated with various elements There also existed several empirical formulae giving simple expressions for many series of spectral lines H M Hansen, a colleague of Bohr s at the University of Copenhagen, asked him in early 1913 if he knew of Rydberg s formula which expressed every frequency as the difference of two terms, and which for hydrogen took the simple form where both n and m were integers Bohr had not known this even though it had been around since 1890, and Rydberg worked at the nearby University of Lund in southern Sweden So this query and information from Hansen came as a complete surprise to Bohr But at the same time he saw that it gave the missing clue to the problem of quantization in the atom He compared his own formula $E_n = -A/n^2$ for quantized electron energies in an atom with individual terms in Rydberg's expression and immediately realised that each spectral line corresponded to a transition of an electron from one allowed state to another, accompanied by emission of a quantum of radiation In the Planck-Einstein spirit, it was Bohr who first saw the Rydberg law as an expression of the conservation of energy,
+At this point in his thinking, Bohr had dealt only with the structure and stability of the atom, and had not yet connected up with atomic spectroscopy or radiation phenomena.
+He returned from Manchester to Copenhagen in July 1912, married Margrethe Norlund in August 1912, and set about writing up the ideas conceived in Manchester.
+It was only in early 1913 that his mind suddenly turned to problems of atomic radiation.
+Atomic spectroscopy was a well-developed field with a lot of data on the characteristic spectral lines and frequencies associated with various elements.
+There also existed several empirical formulae, giving simple expressions for many series of spectral lines.
+H M Hansen, a colleague of Bohr's at the University of Copenhagen, asked him in early 1913 if he knew of Rydberg's formula which expressed every frequency as the difference of two terms, and which for hydrogen took the simple form where both n and m were integers.
+Bohr had not known this even though it had been around since 1890, and Rydberg worked at the nearby University of Lund in southern Sweden.
+So this query and information from Hansen came as a complete surprise to Bohr.
+But at the same time he saw that it gave the missing clue to the problem of quantization in the atom.
+He compared his own formula $E_n = -A/n^2$ for quantized electron energies in an atom with individual terms in Rydberg's expression and immediately realized that each spectral line corresponded to a transition of an electron from one allowed state to another, accompanied by the emission of a quantum of radiation.
+In the Planck-Einstein spirit, it was Bohr who first saw the Rydberg law as an expression of the conservation of energy,

-$$v{mn} = R \left(\frac{1}{n^2} - \frac{1}{m^2} \right)$$
+$$\nu{mn} = R\left(\frac{1}{n^2} - \frac{1}{m^2}\right)$$

-$$v{mn} = E_m - E{n'}, \quad E_m = -hR/m^2$$
+$$h\nu{mn} = E_m - E_n, \ E_m = -hR/m^2$$

-By demanding agreement with classical theory for large n, Bohr was able to pin down completely the quantization condition as well as calculate the value of Rydberg s constant The break with

-Max Karl Ernst Ludwig Planck 1858-1947 classical physics came with the fact that none of the spectral frequencies v{mn} coincided with any of the classical orbital frequencies, but such a break was essential to explain the stability of the atom, as anticipated by Bohr.
-In fact he said that Rydberg's formula gave him such a transparent clue that he saw immediately the quantum picture of the emission of radiation.
-He was sure he was on the right track in spite of the total breakdown of classical physics; at the same time the Correspondence Principle was obeyed.
+By demanding agreement with classical theory for large n, Bohr was able to completely pin down the quantization condition as well as to calculate the value of Rydberg's constant.
+The break with classical physics came with the fact that none of the spectral frequencies, but such a break was essential to explain the stability of the atom, as anticipated by Bohr.
+In fact, he said that Rydberg's formula gave him such a transparent clue that he immediately saw the quantum picture of the emission of radiation.
+He was sure he was on the right track inspite of the total breakdown of classical physics; at the same time the Correspondence Principle was obeyed.

-In 1913 he published his three famous papers on the constitution of atoms and molecules.
-Here he stated his two fundamental postulates: (1) the electron could only be in one of a special set of stationary states which had to be chosen out of all possible classical motions by imposing quantum conditions; (2) the transition of the electron from one to another such state is a non classical and nonvisualizable process, during which a single quantum of radiation is emitted or absorbed according to the Rydberg-Bohr frequency condition.
+In 1913 he published his three famous papers on the constitution of atoms and molecules, where he stated his two fundamental postulates: (1) the electron could only be in one of a special set of stationary states which had to be chosen out of all possible classical motions by imposing quantum conditions; (2) the transition of the electron from one such state to another is a non-classical and nonvisualizable process, during which a single quantum of radiation is emitted or absorbed according to the Rydberg-Bohr frequency condition.

-Many predictions of Bohr's theory were checked in Rutherford's laboratory, but the English physicists, in particular Fowler and Jeans, were sceptical and accepted his ideas only reluctantly.
-It seems that in Gottingen there was a sense of scandal and bewilderment.
+Many predictions of Bohr's theory were checked in Rutherford's laboratory, but the English physicists, in particular Fowler and Jeans, were skeptical and accepted his ideas only reluctantly.
+It seems that in Göttingen there was a sense of scandal and bewilderment.
 But both Einstein and Sommerfeld saw immediately the significance of Bohr's ideas.